 With a number of MacBook models and configurations available, making sure you’re getting the best price on the latest model and not being misled by reductions on older MacBooks is important.
 So, how can you make sure you find the best deals?
 We’re here to help.

-Below you’ll find our top picks on today’s best MacBook deals, as well as real-time price-comparison at all major retailers for each of the MacBook models in Apple’s current line-up.
+Below you’ll find our top picks on today’s best MacBook deals, as well as real-time price comparison at all major retailers for each of the MacBook models in Apple’s current line-up.
 Should you find a so-called deal that we do not list here, also refer to our chart listing the standard retail prices for each model, so you can be sure it really is a good deal.

 For your reference, here are the regular prices for the standard configurations of the current-generation MacBook Air and MacBook Pro.
-Anything else is an older-generation model (which is fine – as long as you buy it knowing that this is the case, and consider any ‘discounts’ with this in mind.)
+Anything else is an older-generation model (which is fine—as long as you buy it knowing that this is the case, and consider any ‘discounts’ with this in mind.)

 Apple doesn’t offer discounted prices for any of its products.
 Nevertheless, if your preference is to buy at Apple and nowhere else, consider shopping at Apple’s Refurbished and Clearance store.
 You can save $150 or more, depending on the laptop you pick.
 Refurbished Macs are just like new and they come with a full warranty.
+The stock of the Refurbished and Clearance Store varies from day to day, so if you don’t find what you want, check back at a later date.

 Price comparison from over 24,000 stores worldwide